PumaMesh vs. Legacy MFT

 Side By Side

-What buyers usually discover during replacement.
+What buyers usually discover when they replace MFT.

 Criterion